Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Introduction

 In order to study the spectrum of this operator, the main difficulty is to deal with the characteristic functions $\ib_{S I_{a,b}}$ that appear in (\ref{int:op}), which precisely comes from the digit conditions from Proposition \ref{intro:ost}.
-However, for the Ostrowski map, the usual and well-known function spaces, e.g. $C^1$ (used in \cite{bv} for the study of Gauss map), or else H\"older functions, are not invariant under the action of the transfer operator.
+However, for the Ostrowski map, the usual and well-known function spaces, e.g. $C^1$ (used in \cite{bv} for the study of Gauss map), or else the set of H\"older functions, are not invariant under the action of the transfer operator.
 We have chosen to adapt the strategy of Mayer \cite{mayer} developed for a class of locally expanding maps of $[0,1]^d$, to the current Ostrowski setting.
 The operator is then proved to be compact which we plan to use for further numerical estimates (as e.g. in \cite{jenkinson:pollicott}).
-We also follow Broise from \cite{broise} which handles the case of the Jacobi-Perron algorithm; this allows us to strengthen the comparison between both algorithms.
-As recalled above, the associated dynamical system is not a skew product but a two-dimensional continued fraction algorithm, however it shares common features with the Ostrowski's map (see Remark \ref{rem:JP1} for more details).
+We also follow Broise \cite{broise} which handles the case of the Jacobi--Perron algorithm; this allows us to strengthen the comparison between both algorithms.
+The associated dynamical system is not a skew product but a two-dimensional continued fraction algorithm, however it shares common features with the Ostrowski's map (see Remark \ref{rem:JP1} for more details).

-We thus observe the existence of a coarse partition for $[0,1)^2$ with two disjoint subsets $\Delta_0=\{(x,y): y<x\}$ and $\Delta_1=\{(x,y): x \leq y \}$.
-This allows us to interpret the behavior of the transfer operator with respect to the multiplication by characteristic functions as an action of a transition matrix $A_{\tau_{a,b}(i)}^{(a,b),i}$ which encodes the admissibility between two partitions $I_{a,b}$ and $\Delta_i$ (see \S\ref{mod:mayer} for precise details).
+We thus observe the existence of a coarse topological partition\footnote{A \emph{topological partition of $[0,1)^2$} is a collection of pairwise disjoint open nonempty sets so that the union of their closures equals $[0,1]^2$.} for $[0,1)^2$ with the two following disjoint subsets $\Delta_0=\{(x,y): y<x\}$ and $\Delta_1=\{(x,y): x < y \}$.
+This allows us to interpret the behavior of the transfer operator with respect to the multiplication by characteristic functions in terms of the admissibility between two partitions $I_{a,b}$ and $\Delta_i$ (see \S\ref{mod:mayer} for precise details).
 From this, we introduce a generalised transfer operator.
-For each $i$, define
+For each $i \in \{0,1\}$, define